sebthemonster/borgbackup-docker/borgbackup-cron/README.md

 # Borgbackup Cron
  Borg: Run backups in a cron scheduled manner.
 A child of the sebthemonster/borgbackup-base Docker image.

- It's up to you to initialize the backup repository, set up your volumes, etc.  This package is just a borg executable and a framework for running cron.
+ It's up to you to initialize the backup repository, set up your volumes, ...
+This package is just a borg executable and a framework for running cron.

 By default, the cron will backup everything mounted at /var/backup/src to a repository in /var/backup/dest, every day at 6:00 AM.
-To override this, you'll need to make your own crontab and mount (docker run -v ...) it over the crontab /crontab.
+To override this, you'll need to make your own crontab and mount (docker run -v ...) it over the crontab /etc/borg/crontab.

 ## Getting started